ersilia-os/easylinkage/README.md

 comparison_vectors = comp.compute(df_a, df_b)
 ```

-These instructions will use multiple (expanded) types of similarities between fields.
+By default, these instructions will use multiple (expanded) types of similarities between fields.
 If a faster comparison is desired, we can turn off the expansion (`expand = False`).

 ### Link